Skip to main content

 In 1990, owing to its preservation as one of two surviving United States Railroad Administration Pacific-type engines and its role in Atlantic Coast Line history, the locomotive was officially designated a National Historic Engineering Landmark.

 In 2013, No. 1504 was given a complete cosmetic overhaul after enduring 60 years of exposure to the elements.
-At the time, sponsors Trains Magazine, in a partnership with CSX and the North Florida Chapter of the National Railway Historical Society, gladly offered its support to reverse the ravages of time – but also confided that No. 1504 would truly be saved when the call to service came once again.
+At the time, sponsors Trains Magazine, in a partnership with CSX and the North Florida Chapter of the National Railway Historical Society, gladly offered its support to reverse the ravages of time.